 Surface resistivity is another non-destructive geophysical survey method used to investigate subsurface conditions.
 Surface resistivity can produce a detailed profile of the subsurface even in clay soils.
-Low ground resistivity is associated with clay soils, moist versus dry soils, buried metal, and other conductive materials.
+Low ground resistivity is associated with clay soils, moist soils, buried metal, and other conductive materials.
 High ground resistivity is common in sandy soils, dry soils, and other relatively non-conductive subsurface materials.

 Application of the surface resistivity method requires that an electrical current be injected into the ground by surface electrodes.
 The resulting potential field (voltage) is measured at the surface by a voltmeter between electrodes.